Measurements of Absolute Branching Fractions of $D^0\to K_L^0\phi$, $K_L^0\eta$, $K_L^0\omega$, and $K_L^0\eta^{\prime}$

 In the measurements of the BFs for $D^0\to K_L^0 X$ using the DT method, the systematic uncertainties associated with the ST selection are canceled.
 The major sources of systematic uncertainties related to the measured BFs are described below.

 The uncertainty in the total yield of ST $\bar D^0$ mesons has been studied in Ref.~\cite{epjc76} and is evaluated as 0.5\%.
 The tracking and particle identification (PID) efficiencies of charged kaons and pions are studied by analyzing DT hadronic $D\bar D$ events~\cite{D-PP}.
 The data/MC differences in various momentum intervals are re-weighted by the corresponding momentum distributions of the signal decays.
-After correcting the MC efficiencies to data, the residual systematic uncertainties are $(0.2-0.6)\%$ for tracking and PID efficiencies per $K^\pm$ or $\pi^\pm$.
+We correct the MC efficiencies to data by signal mode dependent factors of $(0.2-5.5)\%$, where the larger difference between data and MC simulation comes from the tracking efficiencies for low momentum $K$ in $D^0\to K_L^0\phi_{K^+K^-}$ decay.
+The residual systematic uncertainties are $(0.2-0.6)\%$ for tracking and PID efficiencies per $K^\pm$ or $\pi^\pm$.

 The systematic uncertainty due to the photon detection in $D^0\to K_L^0\eta^{\prime}_{\rho^0\gamma}$ decay is 1.0\% per photon, as estimated from a $J/\psi\to\rho^0\pi^0$ control sample~\cite{gam_sys}